ccs282/EU_ETS_Co_Benefits/Stata_SDID/README.md

 ## Accessing results

 Results presented in the SI Appendix (expressed in percentage terms) from the SDID and TWFE analyses can be found in [Stata_SDID/results/](/Stata_SDID/results/) in a CSV format.
 The estimated log-linear coefficients prior to the exponential transformation are available in CSV tables located at [Stata_SDID/tables/](/Stata_SDID/tables/).
-These coefficients are additionally stored as XSLX files within [Stata_SDID/tables/](/Stata_SDID/tables/) during Step 2 of the code structure (refer to Overview above).
-These files are saved with the '_tbc' tag for future reference within the code, where they will undergo transformation into percentage terms during Step 3 of the analysis.
+These coefficients are additionally stored as XSLX files within [Stata_SDID/tables/](/Stata_SDID/tables/) during Step 2 of the SDID analysis (refer to Overview above).
+These files are saved with the '_tbc' tag for future reference within the code, where they will undergo exponential transformation into percentage terms during Step 3 of the analysis.

 ---